Phyks/Cygnal/README.md

 to spawn the server-side part, listening on `localhost:8081`.

+### Updating

+Database migrations are in the `scripts/migrations` folder, labelled by versions.
+You should run them in order from your current versions to the latest one when you upgrade.

 ### Useful scripts for dev

 You can run `scripts/gps_to_gpx.py` on your GPX trace to create a